hnagaty/hnagaty/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Name is Hany.
+Name is Hany
-In love with data science and R.
+In love with data science and R

 📫 hnagaty@hotmail.com